raffareis/xmacna_misc/flowise_story.md

 **Assistant Bot**

 - An `OpenAI Function Agent`, with infinite memory using `Zep Memory`, and access to `Web Browser` and `Serp API`.
-Its prompt contains context specific to its user's workflow, and the `sessionId` is unique per user, as to preserve the memory.
+Its prompt contains context specific to its user's workflow, and the `sessionId` is unique per user, as to preserve the full story.

 ## **The Future: Xmacna.ai**